 The name Parliament Piece is believed to relate to Henry III's parliament, which met in Kenilworth in 1266.
-There is, however, no evidence that the site was actually used by the parliament.
-The pond and other depressions are probably the remains of old marl or clay pits.
-Today, the grassland is managed as a traditional hay meadow with hay cut in late July and cattle grazing the aftermath for two or three months.
+Today, the grassland is managed as a traditional hay meadow with hay cut in late July and cattle grazing for two or three months after.

 There is a footpath through the whole length of the site.